zakisheriff/Akhi-AI/README.md

 > **"Seek knowledge from the cradle to the grave."**

-> **Al-Ilm AI** is your dedicated companion for authentic Islamic knowledge.
+> **Akhi AI** (Arabic: الأخي, meaning "My Brother") is your dedicated companion for authentic Islamic knowledge.
 Built with precision and reverence, it provides accurate, sourced answers from the Quran, Sunnah, and recognized scholarly traditions, presented in a serene and distraction-free interface.

 ---

 ## 🌟 Mission

-In an age of information overload, finding verified Islamic answers can be difficult. **Al-Ilm AI** serves as a bridge to authentic knowledge, prioritizing:
+In an age of information overload, finding verified Islamic answers can be difficult. **Akhi AI** serves as a bridge to authentic knowledge, prioritizing:

 -   **Authenticity**: Zero tolerance for unverified information.
 -   **Transparency**: Every answer is backed by clear references to primary sources.